AmerJod/web_service/README.rst

 For this exercise, the web spiders project and web service project have been merged into one solution project- for demo purpose (docker-compose).
 I have structured the projects in a way where we can maintain and reduce the complexity of the code, in addition, to reduce code redundancy.

 I have implemented 3 projects:
-    - ``spiderlib``: it is a common library (link) that used between spiders and webservice project.
+    - ``spiderlib``: it is a common library (https://github.com/AmerJod/common) that used between spiders and webservice project.
 I built it as package, and it has been added to web_spiders_ and  web_service_ as git submodule. it contains 2 modules
         - db
         - logging

-    - ``web sepider``: it is project where we scraping a website and getting infromation from it. it contains 5 spiders that run on certain time ``[all days, at 11 am and 11 pm]``:
+    - ``web sepider``: it is group of web spider that scrape a website and getting information from it (https://github.com/AmerJod/web_spiders). it contains 5 spiders that run on certain time ``[all days, at 11 am and 11 pm]``:
         - Default Spider
         - Infinite Scroll Spider
         - Javascript Spider